Weeding (library)

 Weeding, also sometimes referred to as deaccession, is systematically removing resources from a library based on selected criteria.
 It is the opposite of selecting material for incorporation, though the selection and de-selection of material often involve the same thought process.
 Weeding is a vital process for an active collection because it ensures it stays current, relevant, and in good condition.
 Weeding should be continuous.
 Educating the staff with workshops and presentations on collection quality, maintenance, and the importance and positive benefits of weeding the collection are important components for a library to consider.
+Its development is a part of Collection development.

 Reasons to weed

 A "well-maintained, well-pruned collection is far more useful than one filled with out-of-date or unused materials."
 Weeding a physical collection has many benefits: